alberttrann/Text_Classifier/README.md

     *   **BERTScore:** This metric moves beyond lexical overlap to measure semantic similarity.
 It uses contextual embeddings from BERT to compare the meaning of the generated summary to the reference.
 A high BERTScore F1 indicates that the model has successfully captured the core meaning of the human-written summary, even if it uses different words (e.g., synonyms or paraphrasing).

 *   **Reference-Free Metrics (Comparing to the Source Article):**
-    *   **NLI (Natural Language Inference):** This metric acts as an objective "fact-checker."
-For each sentence in a generated summary, an NLI model determines if it is logically supported by ("entailed by") the source article.
+    *   **NLI (Natural Language Inference):** We will use a high-performance, pre-trained NLI model.
+A great choice is a **DeBERTa-v3 model fine-tuned on the MNLI (Multi-Genre Natural Language Inference) dataset**.
+This model is specifically designed to determine if a "hypothesis" (a summary sentence) is supported by a "premise" (an article sentence).
+The Process (for each summary) is that the script will first generate a summary using one of our models, it will then iterate through each sentence in the generated summary (these are our "hypotheses").
+For each hypothesis, it will perform a **semantic search** over the original article's sentences to find the single most relevant sentence to act as the "premise."
+This ensures we are checking the fact against the right part of the source text.
+It will feed this `(premise, hypothesis)` pair into the NLI model.
+The NLI model will output probabilities for three labels: `CONTRADICTION`, `NEUTRAL`, and `ENTAILMENT`.
 A high **Entailment** score and a low **Contradiction** score are definitive indicators of a model's factual consistency and its resistance to "hallucinating" information.
     *   **LLM-as-a-Judge:** For a final, holistic assessment, we use a powerful, unbiased Large Language Model as a qualitative evaluator.
 The LLM scores each summary from 1 to 5 on four key criteria—**Relevance, Faithfulness, Coherence, and Conciseness**—based solely on the original article.
 This provides a human-like assessment of the summary's overall quality and readability.

 ### **3. Fair Length Control for Unbiased Comparison**